vidyagames998/vidyagames998.github.io/eldenring/index.md

 - Flasks: 10 heals, 4 magic
 - Make sure you are medium load, remove armor if you need to

 Speed runners like to use bloodhounds fang, serpent hunter, iron balls, or moonveil/rivers of blood and they make the final boss look really easy at low levels.
 Trust this is not the case, unless you want to have to watch tons of videos on boss move sets, I wouldn't recommend using these weapons.
-They aren't bad weapons, just not nearly as easy as it looks.
+They aren't bad weapons, it's just not nearly as easy as it looks.
 Additionally you'll find people like to post hype videos for their builds, be skeptical before choosing one and be mindful Elden Ring is on 1.17 currently and there have been tons of updates as overly strong builds have been found and they have been made intentionally weaker.
 I recommend thinking back to the builds at the start of the game and thinking about how you would optimize for stats they are best at, they most emphasize on one or two stats.
 Think about the different weapon classes and find which would pair well in whatever one or two stats you chose for your class.
 These strong pairings likely won't see patches nerfing them as they were intended and well balanced with proper leveling and are probably an ok way to play the game on a second play through.

 Good luck with the final boss.
 If you are truly stuck there's no shame in summoning a multiplayer cooperator on the internet.

 If you don't want to grind right now to defeat the final boss, there's plenty of other content to do if you want to explore the map.
-Lookup the secret medallion if you want to learn about those areas.
+Lookup the secret medallion if you want to learn about those areas to take the second lift down and through the snow fields to Miquella.
 There is also a new dlc at Mohgwyn Palace, but you will also need to defeat another hard boss to get there.
 Summon help.

 `~Fin~`